www.kawakib.com

 Attending my classes practically guarantees the opportunity to perform at my Class Haflas and annual Recital.

-first I see whether that student follows the Performer’s Agreement.
-Then I think about how each student functions in class, at rehearsals, and shows.
-I look at qualities like these:
+After considering that, I decide whether it is an open call or invitation-only show.
+If it's by invitation, first I see whether that student follows the Performer’s Agreement.
+Then I consider how each student functions in class, at rehearsals, and shows.

 • preparedness - do they come to class, rehearsals, shows, with what was asked for previously (costume, veil, etc.)?